Get

 • Lifestages affected: Puppy, adult, senior

-Outer ear infections (Otitis externa) can occur in any age dog and are typically more common in dogs with folded or floppy ears than those with upright ones, although any dog can suffer with this condition.
+Outer ear infections (Otitis externa) can occur in any age dog and are typically more common in dogs with folded or floppy ears than those with upright ones, although any dog can suffer from this condition.
 Dogs who spend a lot of time swimming are also more likely to get ear infections.
 They also commonly occur as a secondary problem in dogs with food or environmental allergies.

 Signs of ear infections include shaking the head, scratching the ears, redness, discharge, and a foul odor from the ears.
 Ear infections are typically diagnosed by a veterinary exam and by checking a sample of ear discharge under a microscope.
 Treatment usually involves ear cleaning, medication, and pain medications.
 Regularly checking and cleaning your dog’s ears may help prevent ear infections.